- Skip Navigation

 Please allow three hours for your initial appointment as we have the ability to conduct many tests onsite.
 This will help us determine the health of your eye quickly.
 Since your eyes will be dilated during the initial examination, we also recommend you arrange to have someone drive you home if you are not using public transportation.

-When you arrive you will be greeted by our Medical Receptionist who will ask you to complete the patient registration form and medical history questionnaire.
+When you arrive you will be greeted by our medical receptionist who will ask you to complete the patient registration form and medical history questionnaire.
 Information regarding dilating eye drops and an explanation of our Notice of Privacy Practices will be provided to you as well.
-To simplify your visit, we've provided links below to all of these forms so that you can print and complete them in advance.

 Your medical evaluation will begin with an ophthalmic technician talking with you to secure a more detailed medical and ocular history.
 Drops will then be placed in your eyes to dilate your pupils.
 After your pupils are dilated, one of our doctors will meet with you to examine your eyes.
 To evaluate the retina, vitreous and macula, the doctor will use highly sophisticated and specially-designed medical instruments.
 Depending on your medical condition, other special tests may be performed.